nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Format: `list tanks`

-### Feeding a tank: `tank feed`

-Feed a tank for the present day (i.e. today), which updates `lastFedDate` of all fishes in that tank to the present day.

-Use this command when you feed your fishes, so you can easily update their last fed date!

-Format: `tank feed <TANK_INDEX>`

 ## Fishes

 Fishes are yet another core aspect of *Fish Ahoy!* This app is built around helping you keep these little guys healthy,